6-7 minute read

-In family history, it's always best practice to start with what you know and trace back from there.
-Some of the best migration discoveries come from finding your ancestor's parent's information in records.
-When working with travel records, it's important to have a clearly defined timeline created for your ancestor so that you can dive into your research right from start.
+In family history, it's always best to start with what you know and work backwards.
+Some of the best emigration discoveries come from finding your ancestor's parent's information in records.
+When working with travel records, it's important to have a clearly defined timeline created for your ancestor.

-If your ancestor, like so many, came to the United States in the late 1800s and early 1900s, census records are your first port of call.
-The US Census includes sections for citizenship and naturalization, so it can help you determine which of your ancestors headed Stateside and where they came from.
+If your ancestor, like so many, emigrated to the United States in the late 1800s and early 1900s, US census records are your first port of call.
+The US Census includes sections for citizenship and naturalisation, so it can help you determine which of your ancestors emigrated Stateside and where they came from.

 As with all records, keep in mind that some of the details might be worth taking with a pinch of salt.
 Historical census information was collected verbally from the head of household and wasn't fact-checked by the enumerators.

-Abbreviations under the naturalization columns in the census can provide clues about how your ancestors settled into their new lives and communities.
-Here are the common abbreviations you'll find:
+Abbreviations under the naturalisation columns in the census can provide clues about how your ancestors settled into their new lives and communities.
+Here are the common abbreviations in the naturalisation and citizenship columns:

 Information you didn't think was helpful initially, could end up being a key element in your family research later, so always revisit previous finds.